bclnr/kb-layout-evaluation/README.md

 ### Accented characters

-The results between languages are skewed because most accented characters are not taken into account.
-The effect is that they falsely grade better than English.
+The results for languages outside English are slightly off because most accented characters are not taken into account.

 Currently the ignored characters are `êàçâîôñäöüß/`, mainly because those characters are absent from most considered layouts.
 The characters `é` and `è` were added manually to the layouts (on unused keys, on vowel side if there's one) because I particularly care about French, and due to their high frequency (2.85%).